Psychological Healing

 Think of it like an electrical circuit: neither love nor forgiveness can flow from God through you if you are not “grounded” in others.

 So when you speak about the fact that “forgiving” others is easier than forgiving ourselves, you expose the psychological deception of “premature forgiveness.”
 Premature forgiveness isn’t really forgiveness at all; that’s why it’s so easy.
-It’s just a way to distract ourselves from our own pain by saying the correct words and doing the correct things as a pretense that we love others, when really our hearts are swollen with unspoken bitterness for what we have lost.
-It’s just an intellectual way of telling ourselves that everything is fine when really we haven’t felt the pain and brought it to God in heartfelt scrutiny and prayer.
+It’s just a way to distract ourselves from our own pain by saying the politically correct words and doing the politically correct things as a pretense that we love others, when really our hearts are swollen with unspoken bitterness for what we have lost.
+It’s just an intellectual way of telling ourselves that everything is fine when really we haven’t felt our emotional pain and brought it to God in heartfelt scrutiny and prayer.

 Clinical Counsels